A common question I receive is

 - Host a reception after the morning services.

-Area: Help returning church visitors find ways to connect
+Area: Help returning church visitors connect

 - Take care of repeat visitors